 With regard to wage-and-hour issues, employers that violate the statutory requirements because they, for example, misclassified a worker, can face expensive, damaging lawsuits.
 The claims of numerous, similarly-affected employees may even result in class action or a private attorney general action (PAGA).

 Greg and the attorneys at WLAPC have successfully litigated on behalf of employers who are claimed to have misclassified workers as exempt.
 In one case, Wood Litigation, APC attorneys marshalled evidence that showed that the worker exercised considerable discretion in support of the argument that the worker was properly classified as an exempt worker.
-In another case, attorneys were able to show the plaintiff was simply not credible with respect to his hours worked, killing the worker’s minimum wage and overtime claims.
+In another case, our attorneys were able to show the plaintiff was simply not credible with respect to his hours worked, killing the worker’s minimum wage and overtime claims.

 Wage and hour laws are complicated and the rules governing exempt status add to the complexity.
-There are many cases, based on many different case facts, that in come instances give conflicting guidance.
-Employers must hire attorneys that are aware of the nuisances and can use that to the employer’s advantage, to beat employee claims.
+There are many cases, based on many different case facts, that in some instances give conflicting guidance.
+Employers must hire attorneys that are aware of the nuisances and can use that to the employer’s advantage to beat employee claims.
 Wood Litigation, APC attorneys have that knowledge and the experience needed to win.